twonlyapp/twonly-app/README.md

 - Offer a Snapchat™ like experience
 - End-to-End encryption using the [Signal Protocol](https://de.wikipedia.org/wiki/Signal-Protokoll)
+- twonly is Open Source and can be downloaded directly from GitHub
+- Developed by humans not by AI or Vibe Coding
 - No email or phone number required to register
 - Privacy friendly - Everything is stored on the device
-- Open-Source
+- Backend is exclusively hosted in European

-## In work
+## Planned

-- For Android: Using [UnifiedPush](https://unifiedpush.org/) instead of FCM
+- For Android: Optional support for [UnifiedPush](https://unifiedpush.org/)
-- For Android: Reproducible Builds + Publishing F-Droid
+- For Android: Reproducible Builds
 - Implementing [Sealed Sender](https://signal.org/blog/sealed-sender/) to minimize metadata

 ## Security Issues